Blackhead Treatment for Skin Over 50

 It helps to get to know a little bit about the causes of blackheads before you try to treat them.

 Blackheads form when oil and dirt back up in a pore.
-Mix that with dead skin cells that lay on top of your skin and you have an ugly combination just waiting to mar your face.
+Mix that with dead skin cells that lay on top of your skin and you have a stubborn combination that can clog pores on the nose, chin, and even on aging skin.

 Once exposed to the air, the skin cells and oil oxidize inside the pore, creating the prominent black color dot you notice — mostly on the nose.

-And while the oil in your skin is necessary to keeping it healthy, in this case hormones may be the culprit that’s giving you too much oil.
+And while the oil in your skin is necessary for keeping it healthy, in this case hormones may be the culprit that’s giving you too much oil.

 How to prevent and treat blackheads over 50